 The market is highly competitive, and Rapid7 is competing with companies like Tenable (NASDAQ:TENB), Qualys (NASDAQ:QLYS) and Crowdstrike (NASDAQ:CRWD).

-As you can see below, Rapid7's revenue growth has been strong over the last year, growing from quarterly revenue of $105 million, to $139.8 million.
+As you can see below, Rapid7's revenue growth has been very strong over the last year, growing from quarterly revenue of $117.4 million, to $157.3 million.

-You can see below that Rapid7 reported 9,909 customers at the end of the quarter, an increase of 594 on last quarter.
-That is quite a bit better customer growth than last quarter and quite a bit above the typical customer growth we have seen lately, demonstrating that the business itself has good sales momentum.
-We've no doubt shareholders will take this as an indication that the company's go-to-market strategy is working very well.
+You can see below that Rapid7 reported 10,407 customers at the end of the quarter, an increase of 124 on last quarter.
+That is a little slower customer growth than last quarter but still in line with what we are used to seeing lately, suggesting that the company still has decent sales momentum.
 Rapid7 updated its customer count methodology in Q1 2021, which is the reason for the related drop in the number of customers.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Rapid7's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 68.9% in Q3.
+Rapid7's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 67.4% in Q1.

-With a market capitalization of $6.86 billion Rapid7 is among smaller companies, but its more than $304.2 million in cash and positive free cash flow over the last twelve months give us confidence that Rapid7 has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $5.5 billion Rapid7 is among smaller companies, but its more than $234.5 million in cash and positive free cash flow over the last twelve months put it in a very strong position to invest in growth.

 Is Now The Time?

-Rapid7 may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
+When considering Rapid7, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 Although Rapid7 is not a bad business, it probably wouldn't be one of our picks.
-Its revenue growth has been solid.
-But while its strong free cash flow generation gives it re-investment options, unfortunately its gross margins aren't as good as other tech businesses we look at.
+Its revenue growth has been strong.
+But while its ability to generate free cash flow avoids a dependency on capital markets, unfortunately its gross margins show its business model is much less lucrative than the best software businesses.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.